100495809/AI-support-assistant/README.md

 ---
 ## Run with Docker ##
-If you prefer, you can run the project inside a Docker container.
+If you prefer, you can run the project inside a Docker container

 ### Build the image ###
 docker build -t ai-support-assistant .